lthr/wine/readme.md

 ## Technologies used
-The application have been made using AngularJS with a beta release of UI-Router ([which supports AngularJS 1.5+ components](https://ui-router.github.io/blog/route-to-component/)).
+The application have been made using AngularJS 1.6 with a beta release of UI-Router ([which supports AngularJS 1.5+ components](https://ui-router.github.io/blog/route-to-component/)).
 To be able to store wines on your unit, [ngStorage](https://github.com/gsklee/ngStorage) have been implemented.

 As grid system, I've chosen the [Alpha 6 version of Bootstrap](https://blog.getbootstrap.com/2017/01/06/bootstrap-4-alpha-6/), to try out their rewrite of all components into flexbox.

 As JavaScript styleguide I've chosen to rely loosely on Tood Motto's guide for AngularJS.

-JavaScript ES5 have been chosen due to time constraints.
-Optimally the app should be rewritten in ES6, using a build runner such as Gulp or Webpack to convert ES6 to ES5 (e.g. [Babel](https://babeljs.io/)).
-This would also allow for concatenation and minification of the code, as well as an easy way to move the HTML templates into JavaScript on build.
-It would then also be possible to adopt a better CSS strategy, with nesting and constants).

-It could be considered if the wine card should be a component of its own.
+The JavaScript language is ES5.

+All template files are moved to JavaScript with template cache.

+The code is annotated (dependency injection), minified and revisioned using Gulp.

 ## Things to notice (disclaimer)